markusmoenig/SignedLua/README.md

 ))
 ```

-Over time many convenience modules will be added to Signed to make building complex objects and structures easier.
+Over time convenience modules will be added to Signed to make building complex objects and structures easier.

-## Sponsors

-Corporate sponsors for Signed are very welcome.
-If you company is involved in 3D, Signed would be a great project for you to sponsor.

-## Status

-Signed is currently in development.
-Although the basics are done, working out the APIs and UI, providing comprehensive (context) help, working out the modules and providing example projects will take some more months.
-I hope to provide a v1 on the AppStore within the year.

-The APIs and modules provided by Signed may and will change until a v1 is released.

 ## License